Map of 1899

 The Horn Inn

-‘The Horn Inn’, closed in 1944, was just next to and south of ‘The Chequers Inn’ and is now a residential property, ‘Hillside’.
+‘The Horn Inn’, closed c1945 Maud Ody recalls celebrating VE Day in The Horn so it is most likely 1945, was just next to and south of ‘The Chequers Inn’ and is now a residential property, ‘Hillside’.

 The building dates from the mid to late 18th Century and is made from coursed limestone rubble with a late C19 tile roof.
 The name and sign (photo below) presumably derived from the legend of The Pusey Horn.